mgrubb/django-preferences/README.rst

 .. image:: https://badge.fury.io/py/django-preferences.svg
     :target: https://badge.fury.io/py/django-preferences

+..

+   **NOTE:** This is not my own work, this was forked from praekelt/django-preferences.
+I simply did not need the Site support so I ripped it out to fit my own needs.

 Provides singleton admin views for Preferences objects and a simple interface to preference values.
-Singleton views ensure only one preference instance per site is available for each ``Preferences`` class.
+Singleton views ensure only one preference instance is available for each ``Preferences`` class.

-..

-    **Requires** and supports `Django's "sites" framework <https://docs.djangoproject.com/en/dev/ref/contrib/sites/>`_, which means you can have multiple preferences, each associated with a particular site.

 .. contents:: Contents
     :depth: 5